aws/aws-parallelcluster/tests/integration-tests/README.md

 * `--custom-node-url`: URL to a custom node package.
 * `--custom-cookbook-url`: URL to a custom cookbook package.
 * `--createami-custom-cookbook-url`: URL to a custom cookbook package for the createami command.
+* `--createami-custom-node-url`: URL to a custom node package for the createami command.
 * `--custom-template-url`: URL to a custom cfn template.
 * `--custom-awsbatchcli-url`: URL to a custom awsbatch cli package.
 * `--custom-ami`: custom AMI to use for all tests.
 Note that this custom AMI will be used